Rethinking Weight Decay For Efficient Neural Network Pruning: Selective Weight Decay

 The evolution of $a$ is designed to be exponential and, according to two bounds $a_{min}$ and $a_{max}$ at a certain training step $s$, is defined as such:

-with $s_{final}$ the total number of training steps.
-The exponential increase in Equation \ref{progressive} allows the network to converge before applying a strong penalization.
-We favored an exponential increase over a linear one so that $a$ can reach large final values without penalizing the training too much all throughout the training process.
+with $s_{final}$ being the value at which SWD reaches $a_{max}$ and, usually, the total number of training iterations.
+The exponential increase in \mbox{Equation \eqref{progressive}} allows the network to converge before applying a strong penalization.
+We favored an exponential increase over a linear one so that $a$ can reach large final values without penalizing training too much throughout the training process.
+In addition, setting $a_{min}$ and $a_{max}$ manually allows precise control over the evolution of the penalty and enables a careful study of how training behaves under this~constraint.

-\subsection{SWD as a Lagrangian smoothing of pruning}
+\subsection{SWD as a Lagrangian Smoothing of Pruning}

-Since penalizing weights until they reach 0 appears to be a viable method to relax the hard constraint that is pruning, we designed SWD so that it can be viewed as a Lagrangian smoothing with the coefficient $a$ of the SWD term of Equation~\ref{opti2} being a Lagrangian multiplier.
+Penalizing weights until they reach zero appears to be a viable method to relax the hard constraint that is pruning.
+Indeed, pruning can be seen as a constraint on the $\mathcal{L}_0$ norm of the network, which is non-differentiable (this is a problem in differentiable optimization methods such as those used in deep learning).
+The $\mathcal{L}_2$ norm can be used as a differentiable relaxation of $\mathcal{L}_0$.
+We designed SWD so that it can be viewed as a Lagrangian smoothing, with coefficient $a$ of the SWD term in Equation~\eqref{opti2} being a Lagrangian multiplier.

-As pointed out by the work of Walter and Kien-Ming~\cite{lagrangian}, Lagrangian smoothing allows convergence relatively to both the error term and the constraint.
-If $a$ can be mostly negligible at the start of the training, it becomes preponderant at the end and forces the target weights to be pruned, so as not to hinder the convergence of the network during training while allowing for pruning.

-The fact that SWD only penalizes weights selectively during training allows them to recover as soon as the pruning criterion does not target them anymore, which combines both the pruning and regrowing criteria of sparse training.
+As pointed out by the work of Murray~and~Ng~\cite{lagrangian}, Lagrangian smoothing allows convergence relative to both the error term and the constraint.
+While $a$ can be mostly negligible at the start of the training, it becomes preponderant at the end and forces the target weights to be pruned, so as not to hinder the convergence of the network during training while allowing for pruning.
+The fact that SWD only penalizes weights selectively during training allows them to recover as soon as they are no longer targeted by the pruning criterion, thereby combining both the pruning and regrowing criteria of sparse training.
 Therefore, SWD is a non-greedy method that allows weights to recover when needed.

-\subsection{On the adaptability of SWD to structures}
+\subsection{On the Adaptability of SWD to Structures}

-The exact definition of $\textbf{w}^*$ depends on the chosen type of structure to prune.
-As SWD induces no constraint on such consideration, it can be applied to any type of structures.
+The exact definition of $\mathbf{w}^*$ depends on the chosen type of structure to prune.
+As SWD induces no constraint on such considerations, it can be applied to any type of structure.

-Unstructured pruning is defined by removing all the weights of least magnitude in the whole network so that the proportion of pruned parameters matches as closely as possible the pruning target.
+Unstructured pruning is defined by removing all the weights of least magnitude in the whole network so that the proportion of pruned parameters matches the pruning target as closely as possible.
 Formally stated:

-with $T$ being the pruning target and $n(\textbf{w})$ the number of elements of the parameters $\textbf{w}$.
+with $T$ being the pruning target and $n(\mathbf{w})$ the number of elements of the parameters $\mathbf{w}$.